 Latest news from Big Barn and our producers.

-The official English wine week has been pushed back to the end of June, but we see no reason to delay the celebration of the growing band of English wines!
-With the weather we’ve been enjoying and a bank holiday weekend, now is the time to enjoy the weather with a glass of English fizz and tub of English strawberries.
+We celebrate the growing band of English wines!
+With the weather we’ve been enjoying and a bank holiday weekend, now is the time to enjoy the weather with a glass of English fizz or great Rose, white or red.

-We’ll admit, Great Britain and especially England, aren’t necessarily at the front of your mind when it comes to imagining great wines.
-If you live in the South East especially, you’ve probably noticed over the last few years that those slopes and hills at favourable angles have been planted with vines!
-The conditions are really good and we’re starting to get some recognition for our fantastic selection of wines and award winning sparkling wines.
+Great Britain and especially England, aren’t at the front of your mind when it comes to imagining great wines.
+If you live in the South of England, you may have noticed over the last few years that those slopes and hills at favourable angles have been planted with vines!
+Our UK conditions are really good and we’re starting to get some recognition for our fantastic selection of wines and award winning sparkling wines.

 You might be surprised to hear that we actually have a much longer history of viticulture that spans over 2000 years.
 It was only in 1536 when the Dissolution of the Monasteries ruined much of England’s wine growing.